spgennard/vscode_cobol4gnucobol/README.md

 - Problem matchers for GnuCOBOL
 - COBOL language based on the GnuCOBOL dialect

+## GnuCOBOL

+The GnuCOBOL syntax is based on the reserved word list from current version, which is v3.1.2 as of 28th November 2021

 ## Task: Single file compile using GnuCOBOL

 The example below shows you how you can create a single task to compile one program using the `cobc` command.